EGR314-2025-S-306/EGR314-Team306/docs/report.md

 Name | Role | Duties
 -----|------|--------
-*name* | Meeting Leader    | Schedules team meetings, creates and distributes an agenda for each meeting *name* | Meeting Recorder  | Takes minutes of each team meeting, including attendance, and records action items and to whom they are assigned
+Kushagra Dashora | Meeting Leader    | Schedules team meetings, creates and distributes an agenda for each meeting Alex Comeaux | Meeting Recorder  | Takes minutes of each team meeting, including attendance, and records action items and to whom they are assigned
-*name* | Assignment Leader | Coordinates the team's work on a given assignment to Canvas before the due date Ian Anderson | Project Monitor   | Tracks the team's progress relative to the project schedule (Gantt Chart) and keeps team members apprised of deadlines and project status
+Aarshon George| Assignment Leader | Coordinates the team's work on a given assignment to Canvas before the due date Ian Anderson | Project Monitor   | Tracks the team's progress relative to the project schedule (Gantt Chart) and keeps team members apprised of deadlines and project status

 Assigned roles are subject to change at any time

 ### Team Coordination & Accountability

+Roles & Responsibilities
+Each team member will volunteer for a role by articulating their qualifications and reasons for suitability.
+If two members express interest in the same role, they will engage in discussion and reach a compromise.
+We plan to rotate roles at least three times—or as needed—to ensure we maximize each individual’s growth and learning opportunities.
+Roles are assigned based on each person’s qualifications and skills, with regular check-ins to confirm that no one finds their responsibilities overwhelming.
+The project monitor will maintain a Gantt chart to track the team’s activities and milestones.
+Technical tasks will be distributed in alignment with each member’s strongest areas of confidence and expertise.

+Team Coordination & Accountability
+To ensure all contributions are properly credited, each member will sign their name at the beginning of every assignment, just as they would for a standard homework task.
+Additionally, each member will log the assignment name in a shared journal, creating a clear record of individual responsibilities.
+This method allows us to see if anyone is under-performing and prompts that individual to seek help or clarification as needed.
+As long as everyone completes their assigned tasks, there should be no hesitation in requesting or offering assistance.

 ### Conflict Recognition & Resolution